 How exactly do the biome units come into play?

 At bina, we use project-based learning to forge connections between our students’ learning and the world around them.

 It helps to ground their learning in something authentic: each of our units is based on a biome, which helps our students learn about their world and ensure they are growing into globally aware and environmentally conscious citizens.

-Throughout each biome unit, students work on a project, like the rainforest / desert project example.
+Throughout each biome unit, students work on a project, like a rainforest/desert project example.
 Our Master Teachers facilitate and organise the projects, but the students are the ones generating the ideas and making their ideas come to life.

 The projects are cross-curricular, which means that our kids are practicing skills from a range of subjects and making important connections between literacy, numeracy, science, and culture.

 Our Master Teachers view their students as capable people who, when given the right tools and guidance, are able to skillfully assess a problem and develop a solution.

 When students are engaged in the process from start to finish, they develop skills across the board in all subject areas and get a chance to practice interpersonal skills, too.
 Project-based learning is all about encouraging our kids’ natural curiosity, giving them the tools and resources they need, and trusting them to lead the way.